 Passengers flying to Delhi from four cities to get pollution masks: AirAsia India

-The initiative is being taken in view of high pollution levels in Delhi, the airline said, adding that PM 2.5 particles can “reach deep into the lungs”.india Updated: Nov 19, 2019 17:53 IST
+The initiative is being taken in view of high pollution levels in Delhi, the airline said.india Updated: Nov 20, 2019 09:38 IST

 AirAsia India on Tuesday said it is entering into a partnership with health technology start-up Mfine to provide pollution masks to its passengers taking flights to Delhi from Bengaluru, Hyderabad, Mumbai and Kolkata.